Skip to content

 Food with copper

-Buckwheat flakes, oat flakes and hazelnuts, for example, are recommended foods that are rich in copper.
-The trace element is a vital mineralwhich is needed in the body for many different processes.
+Buckwheat flakes, oatmeal and hazelnuts, for example, are recommended foods rich in copper.
+The trace element is a vital mineral, which is needed in the body for many different processes.
 The nutrient is also water soluble and stable to light, heat and oxygen.

 The trace element Zinc however, is an important antagonist in copper absorption and can inhibit it when high doses of zinc are taken.7 Copper absorption in young children appears to be affected by a high intake of Iron also to decline.8